vscosta/yap/docs/md/attributes.md

 in some  _Module_.

-At execution conclusion, attributes still unsatisfied are presented as goals.
+Attributes are usually presented as goals.
 The following routines are used by built-in predicates such as call_residue/2 and by the Prolog top-level to display attributes:

 Constraint solvers must be able to project a set of constraints to a set